Azure/azure-signalr/docs/tsg.md

 For a SignalR persistent connection, it first `/negotiate` to Azure SignalR service and then establishes the real connection to Azure SignalR service.
 Our load balancer must ensure that the `/negotiate` request and the following connect request goes to the same instance of the Service otherwise 404 occurs.
 Our load balancer relies on the *asrs_request_id* query string (added in SDK version 1.0.11) or the *signature* part of the generated `access_token`(if `asrs_request_id` query string does not exist) to keep the session sticky.

 ### Troubleshooting Guide
+There are two kind of 404 errors with different symptoms.
+1. One symptom is that the 404 errors appear from time to time randomly.
+For this kind of 404, please check:
     1. Following [How to view outgoing requests](#view_request) to get the request from the client to the service.
     1. Check the URL of the request when 404 occurs.
 If the URL is targeting to your web app, and similar to `{your_web_app}/hubs/{hubName}`, check if the client `SkipNegotiation` is `true`.
 When using Azure SignalR, the client receives redirect URL when it first negotiates with the app server.
 The client should **NOT** skip negotiation when using Azure SignalR.
     1. For SDK older than 1.0.11, check if there are multiple `access_token` inside the outgoing request.
 With old SDK which does not contain `asrs_request_id` in the query string, the load balancer of the service is not able to handle duplicate `access_token` correctly, as described in [#346](https://github.com/Azure/azure-signalr/issues/346).
     1. Another 404 can happen when the connect request is handled more than **5** seconds after `/negotiate` is called.
 Check the timestamp of the client request, and open an issue to us if the request to the service has a very slow response.
     1. If you find the `/negotiate` request and the following connect request carry different access token through the above steps, the most possible reason is using HttpConnectionOptions.AccessTokenProvider in a **WRONG** way:

     ```c#
     var url = ...